SocShare/SocShare/README.md

 # SocShare
-Website for sharing your society events
+Website for sharing your society event